 Today, reflect on the reality of darkness and light in your world.
 How do you experience the darkness, and how do you experience the light of Christ?
 Thank Him for His victory over darkness.
-Then ask Jesus to guide you in a specific action you can take today that will share His light with someone else.
+Then ask Jesus to guide you in a specific action you can take today that will share His light with someone else. specific action you can take today that will share I lis light with someone else.

-Friday, December 15
+FRIDAY, DECEMBER 15